 Read this SelectScience editorial article to learn how advanced confocal imaging in Dr. Ben Prosser’s lab, University of Pennsylvania, revealed a key role of the cytoskeleton in the pathology of heart disease.

-InCellis® from Bertin Instruments is a cell imager that enables users to toggle between brightfield, phase-contrast and fluorescence imaging.
-The InCellis offers up to four fluorescence channels for image overlay, providing options for multi-labeling and co-localization when studying cells either in vitro or fixed on a slide.
-It can also be employed for everyday cell culture activities like measuring cell confluency or ensuring transfection efficiency.
+Modern cell imagers enable users to toggle between brightfield, phase-contrast and fluorescence imaging.
+With multiple fluorescence channels for image overlay, you can perform multi-labeling and co-localization when studying cells either in vitro or fixed on a slide.
+It can also be employed for everyday cell culture activities like measuring cell confluency or ensuring transfection efficiency..

 Fluorescent labels and dyes: The use of fluorescence in microscopy enables more specific analysis of a specimen.
 Cells and tissues can be stained or labeled with one or more dyes, to allow complex visualization of structures, such as nuclei or proteins.
 For example, DRAQ5™ is a selective nuclear stain, while DRAQ7™ selectively stains dead, dying and apoptotic cells.
 GFP (green fluorescent protein) or firefly luciferase can be expressed within cells and fused to a protein of interest, giving ready labeled specimens for imaging.
 Likewise, immunofluorescence uses fluorescently labeled antibodies to target structures of interest.

 Fluorescent labels vary in signal strength and in the amount of background fluorescence.
 If a sample is to be viewed for a long time, e.g. for live imaging and tracking of cellular events, photobleaching of the fluorophore needs to be addressed; this may affect your label choice.
 Consider your application, too –¬¬ for live cell assays, fluorescent probes need to be cell membrane permeable to assess structure and function within the cell.